ob-purindag-sportsbet/openbet-automation-test-instance/README.md

-# Container Host Machine Provisioner for Automation Test Framework
+# Container Host Machine Provisioner

 For project goals and objectives, please refer to the Wiki article here https://wiki.openbet.com/display/SBP/SBT-41661+Automation+Test+Framework+Decoupling

-This playbook has only *one* purpose and one alone which is to provision Amazon EC2 instance docker host which runs the OpenBet applications stack used for running automation tests.
+This playbook has only *one* purpose and one alone which is to provision Amazon EC2 instances or local machines as docker hosts which runs the OpenBet applications stack used for running automation tests.

 The deploy.yml playbook creates an instance or instances required and provisions it